montvid/refreex-webtorrent-desktop/README.md

 }
 ```

 As we can see the idea is simple but effective.
-The *Refreex Playlist* (JSON) has a just two propertie.
+The *Refreex Playlist* (JSON) has just two properties.

-* The first one is `id` this one must be unique and we cannot have two *Refreex Playlist* with the same `id`.
+* The first one is `id` this one must be unique and we cannot have two *Refreex Playlist* with the same `id` in the Refreex App.
 Is the name of the playlist.

 * The second one is `torrents` this one is an array of objects.
 Those objects are the torrents indeed and they are composed by two properties the `infoHash` of a torrent (you can get it from the magnet link) and the `files` that you want to add to the playlist

+**For the future / ideas:**
+We can share at the moment the playlists in plain text, json files and the app will know how to read it parse it and download it.
+I been thinking for the future that the `Refreex Playlists` should be created using DAT protocol to allow mutation of the playlist (torrents are immutables).

 ## How to Contribute